Meter overview

 Meter reports

-Download configured meter reports without leaving the meter page.
+Download configured meter reports without leaving the Buildings and Meters module.
 The filters used to create the report are listed on the last page of the report.
 If you want to build your own report you can use these as a starting point in the Reports module.

 Electric consumption and demand charges